hsoft/collapseforth/README.md

 I'm not sure yet of whether it will replace the assembly version or not, but one thing is probable: I'll finally know what Forth is about.

+## Usage

+Build with `make`, which yields a `forth` executable.

+You can launch the interactive interpreter with a straight `./forth`.

+You can also call `./forth` with arguments.
+In this case, it will consider each argument as a line to interpret, interpret them, then quit.

+Forth's first focus is on bootstrapping itself, so it is already able to assemble some z80 upcode (see `zasm.fth`).
+There is a `zasm.sh` script that allows to quickly assemble forth-like assembler source files.
+Example:

+    $ cat test.asm
+    HL pop,
+    DE pop,
+    DE addHL,
+    HL push,
+    $ ./zasm.sh test.asm | xxd
+    00000000: e1d1 19e5                                ....

 ## Forth and assembler

 I intend to fully embrace Forth's approach to computing in this Collapse OS